 - It is the responsibility of the facilitator to keep their contact information updated through their designated Family Nurturing Center, to remain active.

-- If a facilitators training is older than 5 years, facilitators may be encouraged, by a State or National Trainer, to attend another Nurturing Program Facilitator Training before practicing as a Facilitator.
+- If a facilitators training is older than 5 years, facilitators may be encouraged, by a State or Lead National Trainer, to attend an update or recertification Training before practicing as a Facilitator.

 Nurturing Program Trainer Certifications